TUITION & FEES | AID & AWARDS

 - Increased self-motivation

-Another advantage of enrolling in an online program at UT is that tuition is paid for on a per-credit hour basis, providing the ability to flex course load to keep tuition within a personal budget.
-Do you want to take one course a semester?
-Two courses a term?
-You decide.
-The online programs at the University of Tennessee, Knoxville, empower you to choose what works best for you, and you only pay the tuition for the courses you take.
+Another advantage of enrolling in an online program at UT?
+Your tuition is paid on a per-credit hour basis and you’re afforded the ability to flex and customize your course load.
+That means you can keep tuition to your own personal budget’s “pace.”
+Whether you take one course a semester or two courses a term, you’re empowered to choose what works best for you.
+And, you’ll only pay tuition for the courses you take.

 Low or no lost opportunity cost